 About Showy

 A tall milkweed that will not spread invasively like the common milkweed (A. syriaca).
 It has softly felted gray leaves and dramatically structured pink flowers, June–August, that are sweetly fragrant.
 Attracts butterflies and bees.
 Average to dry soil.
-Colorado seed source.
+Utah seed source.

 About Milkweed